aerogear-attic/aerogear-cordova-cookbook/Shoot/README.md

 Shoot 'n Share
 ==============
-You want to shoot cool photos and share them with friends using GoogleDrive.
+You want to shoot cool photos and share them with friends using GoogleDrive, Facebook or your own Keycloak server.
 With ShootnShare you can take picture, browse your camera roll, pick a picture to share and share it!
 Picture get uploaded to your GoogleDrive, keycloak and/or facebook